Semiconcave functions in Alexandrov's geometry: Simple functions

 \begin{thm}{\bf Definition} Let $A\in \Alex$, a function $f\:A\to \RR$ is called \emph{simple} if there is a finite set of points $\{q_i\}_{i=1}^N$ and a semiconcave function $\Theta\:\RR^N\to\RR$ which is non-decreasing in each argument such that

 \end{thm}

 It is straightforward to check that simple functions are semiconcave.
-Class of simple functions is closed under summation, multiplication by a positive constant\footnote{as well as multiplication by positive simple functions} and taking the minimum.
+Class of simple functions is closed under summation, multiplication by a positive constant and taking the minimum (as well as multiplication by positive simple functions).